Serving Lamorinda Families Since 1994

 First Student Drivers

-The following documents are included with your bus pass in order to highlight safety:
+The following documents will be included with your bus pass in order to highlight safety; please review!

 Keep your students safe by following these safety rules:

 We recommend parental supervision at all bus stops.
 The LSBP does not provide supervision at bus stops.
 Please have a back up plan in case the bus is delayed.
 Parents are responsible for the transportation of students to and from the bus stops.

 Drivers must drop off students only at school or at designated bus stops.
 Alternate bus stops may be added to the bus pass, please call the school bus office in Lafayette 925-299-3216.
 For play dates or occasional use of a different stop, please write a note to the driver for each occurrence.

 TK, K and 1st grade students must be met by a parent or authorized person at the bus stop in the afternoon.
 If you are not there, the driver may keep your student on the bus for the second run.
 Call First Student dispatch if you have missed your student 925-926-0375.